 - Initiating conversations with law enforcement and/or government agencies that already started their investigation

-The goal for the investigation is to determine what happened in the incident, and to preserve any potential evidence.
+The goal of the investigation is to determine what happened in the incident and to preserve any potential evidence.

 Protecting Evidence to Build Your Claim